Negative-light/PUBLIC_VUALT/god-punishes-false-prophets-the-weight-of-bad-leaders.md

         1. This isn't just the Pastor it applies to all teachers.
 Remember that a teacher is judged more heavily for what they have taught.
 2. The people had complete moral decay
     1. Do you believe that God will bring in bad leaders for bodies that need to be judged?

+\newpage
+# Next Week
+We are gonna be hitting on the next chapter of Israel.